Shopify/remote-dom/.changeset/strict-dom-receiver-policy.md

 ---
-'@remote-dom/core': major
+'@remote-dom/core': minor
 ---

-Add explicit element configuration to `DOMRemoteReceiver`.
+Add optional per-element member configuration and `blockedProperties` to `DOMRemoteReceiver`.

-Configure `elements` with an array of element names, or a map specifying each element's `properties`, `attributes`, `eventListeners`, and `methods`.
-An array configures element creation only.
-Without an `elements` configuration, the receiver accepts text and comments.
-Root method calls require a custom `call` callback.
+Use `elements` with an array of element names, or a map specifying each element's `properties`, `attributes`, `eventListeners`, and `methods`.
+Existing name arrays retain ordinary member handling; omitted member lists use the defaults. `blockedProperties` adds host-specific property and attribute exclusions.

-For `RemoteReceiverElement`, configure the static `elements` property in a host-side subclass.
-DOM receiver consumers must migrate to this configuration when upgrading.
+`RemoteReceiverElement` supports the same configuration through static properties on a host-side subclass.
+The existing `call` callback remains available for custom method dispatch.
 Data-only receivers are unchanged.